 To sum it all up: Soham Yoga sadhana is the difference between divinity and humanity, between liberation and bondage.
-Compared to other yoga practices, it is the avatar and they are all only men.
+Compared to all other yoga practices, it is like the avatar among ordinary men.
 Other yoga methods are part of the ocean of samsara, and the yogi's feet often trail in the water as he attempts to fly across.
 But this practice takes the yogi far above the ocean, flying upward to the Infinite with no obstacles whatever in between.